MPH Leadership

 The critical work we do in public health can’t be done alone — we need to develop integrated solutions in concert with other professional sectors and the populations we serve.

-- The Gillings MPH Core (14 credits)
+- MPH Core Courses (14 credits)

-- Leadership-specific Courses (15 credits)
+- Leadership-Specific Courses (15 credits)

-- Electives (9 credits)
+- Elective Courses (9 credits)

 - Practicum Work Experience (200 hours)